dolittle-entropy/playbook/_docs/02_Creating_Software/Engineers-checklist.md

 has_children: false
 parent: Creating Software
 ---
-# Customer Delivery Fundamentals Checklist
+# Customer delivery fundamentals checklist

 This checklist helps to ensure that our projects meet our Engineering Fundamentals.

-## Source Control
+## Source control

 - [ ] A clear responsibility for the main branch has been established in the team (we recommend only merging through pull-requests)
 - [ ] There is a clear concensus on how to write commit-messages (see our recommendations under [Source Control](../../SourceControlDetails#write-good-commit-messages) for more details)